dataeducator/healthy_heart/README.md

   - Fine-tune models to make optimal use of the T4 GPU.
 Experiment with different settings and configurations to maximize GPU performance.

-Please review my full analysis in [my Jupyter notebook](https://github.com/dataeducator/healthy_heart/blob/main/notebook.ipynb ) or ([my presentation](https://github.com/dataeducator/healthy_heart/blob/main/presentation.pdf )).
+Please review my full analysis in [my Jupyter notebook](https://github.com/dataeducator/healthy_heart/blob/main/notebook.ipynb ) or ([my presentation](https://github.com/dataeducator/healthy_heart/blob/main/presentation .pdf )).
-Feel free to contact me __Tenicka Norwood__ at tenicka.norwood@gmail.com if you have any more questions.
+Feel free to contact me __Tenicka Norwood__ at tenicka.norwood@gmail.com if you have more questions.

 # Repository Structure